 Status: Highly Active

 Uer, which stands for ‘Urban Exploration Resource’, is one of the oldest urbex community on the web.
 The urban exploration website offers lots of articles, photo galleries, stories, and an active forum board for the Urban Exploration and Infiltration Community.

 Uer also offers a public and private location database.
-The database contains information on abandoned locations that urban explorers can visit.
+Their urban exploration database contains information on abandoned locations that urban explorers have visited.
 The locations are organized by state/city so anyone can visit their location database and find places to explore near them.

 Don’t let the outdated design of the website fool you.
-Uer is one of the oldest urbex forums online.
+Uer forum is one of the oldest abandoned places forums online.
 It is chock-full of amazing information regarding urban exploration.
-I’m personally a registered member of it and absolutely love it.
+The urbex community on Uer forum is active even today and I’m personally a registered member of it and absolutely love it.

 Online Since: 2005

 Status: Highly Active

 For explorers that are in the UK, you can find locations categorized by building type.
 Sites such as tall structures, military installations, recreational facilities, abandoned underground sites, and some international (non-UK) sites too.
-Explorers on 28DL submit stories with photos of their recent explorations.
+Explorers on the UK urbex forum also submit stories with photos of their recent explorations.

 Online Since: 2000